Transferability Metrics for Selecting Source Model Ensembles: Methods

 By reformulating \eqref{eq:leep} accordingly, we get a new metric:

 The difference with \msleep{} \eqref{eq:p-leep} is the order of the log and the sum: \eleep{} uses the log of the mean predictions, while \msleep{} uses the mean of the log predictions.

-\para{IoU-EEP.} While \msleep{} and \eleep{} consider pixel classification accuracy as the goal, semantic segmentation performance is usually measured as Intersection-over-Union (IoU).
+\para{IoU-EEP.} While \msleep{} and \eleep{} estimate pixel classification accuracy, semantic segmentation performance is usually measured as Intersection-over-Union (IoU).
+In practice, for IoU we count True Positives (TP), False Positives (FP), False Negatives (FN), and calculate $\frac{TP}{TP + FP + FN}$.
 IoU is calculated separately per class, and then averaged into a single metric (mean IoU).
-It measures the area of intersection between the predicted and the ground-truth mask of a class, divided by the area of their union.

 In order to design a transferability metric that more directly approximates mean IoU, we first use the ensemble predictor \eqref{eq:ensemble-predictor} to compute the predicted semantic segmentation over the target training set